jameshfisher/jameshfisher.com/_posts/2020-03-14-time-is-running-out-to-catch-covid19.md

 to _avoid it forever_.
 In this post, I show a compartmental simulation of COVID-19, with interactive parameters that you can play with.
-I then show a "backpropagation" algorithm that calculates death probabilities in compartmental models, which lets us analyze optimal selfish strategies.
+I show a nice "backpropagation" algorithm that calculates death probabilities in compartmental models, which lets us analyze optimal selfish strategies.
 I find that there are four phases during epidemics,